 - Respect for employed men and women: working conditions, wage levels.
 Safia Minney, recognized today as a pioneer of ethical fashion, created People Tree 25 years ago.
 By partnering with fair trade producers, fashion designers, artisans and farmers in its community, People Tree strives to produce ethical and ecological collections while creating opportunities for people in developing countries.
 People Tree places fair trade at the heart of its business and as a supporter of Slow Fashion.
 The company also helps defend workers against exploitation or family separation in countries where it employs its own workers- Nepal, India and Bangladesh according to their expertise and know-how.

 The purpose of the project is to show that the companies that integrate these methods are more durable, resilient, viable and efficient.
+Find out more about the changemakers in our case studies!

 (English subtitles available)